ZempTime/chris-blog/posts/howtochoosewhattoread.md

 Whenever - anywhere, in any context - I see someone make an unexpected connection, and write an otherwise-ignored comment way down a post about a topic, I pay attention.
 If they're excited to realize something, and rush to write a post sharing what they've just connected, pay attention.
 If this connection is interesting to you, and references one of the books in your anti-library, get it.

 This has the added side benefit of turning your idle internet browsing into a wonderful book referral tactic.
+In fact, this is the main characteristic which makes this system antifragile to modern day life.
+It reframes the bad habits into constructive ones, and filters the torrent of information into a purified trickle.

 Drop your idea of being a fiction, or nonfiction reader.
 Drop your categories.
 Fiction is often better at exploring truth than nonfiction.